 German Migrant Cinema Broke the Barriers for Rap Bio Pics

-Last week saw the world premiere of Rheingold, the newest movie by acclaimed German director Fatih Akin.
-Rheingold does not only mark his 22nd directing credit – including the critically acclaimed Gegen die Wand (Head-On, 2004) and Golden Globe-winning Aus dem Nichts (In the Fade, 2017).
+Last week marked the highly anticipated world premiere of Rheingold, the latest cinematic masterpiece from renowned German filmmaker Fatih Akin.
+With 22 directorial credits under his belt, including the critically acclaimed Gegen die Wand (Head-On, 2004) and the Golden Globe-winning Aus dem Nichts (In the Fade, 2017), Rheingold solidifies Akin’s illustrious career.

-Rheingold‘s topic is the biography of German-Iranian rap star Xatar, who besides his chart-topping music and his label empire Alles oder Nix Records is also famous for robbing a German gold transport in 2009.
-He got caught. the gold never reappeared.
+The film delves into the captivating biography of Xatar, a German-Iranian rap sensation.
+Xatar, known for his chart-topping music and ownership of the influential label empire Alles oder Nix Records, gained notoriety for his involvement in a daring heist of a German gold transport in 2009.
+Although he was apprehended, the gold was never recovered.

-Migrant topics have played a role in German cinema since the days of Rainer Werner Fassbinder’s Angst essen Seele auf (Ali: Fear eats the Soul).
-The 1974 dramatic piece starring Brigitte Mira and El Hedi ben Salem has been praised as one of the “high-water marks of New German Cinema”, recommended by Martin Scorsese.
+Xatar’s life brims with stories worthy of multiple movies, and under the expert direction of Fatih Akin, viewers can expect a captivating narrative.
+His biography serves as a testament to German success and offers a profound exploration of migration, a subject that has played a significant role in German cinema since Rainer Werner Fassbinder’s groundbreaking Angst essen Seele auf (Ali: Fear eats the Soul) in 1974.
+This impactful film, starring Brigitte Mira and El Hedi ben Salem, has been hailed as one of the “high-water marks of New German Cinema,” and even recommended by Martin Scorsese.

-Celebrating the release of Rheingold we will shine a spotlight on some lesser know gems of German-migrant cinema that found an audience in hip hop.
+As we celebrate the release of Rheingold, we shine a spotlight on some lesser-known gems of German-migrant cinema that resonated deeply with the hip-hop community.

-Arslan also directed the movie Dealer, the story of Can (Tamer Yigit) who tries to escape his criminal surroundings to provide a better life for his family.
-The movie also had small cameos by underground rappers from Kool Savas’ former band M.O.R.
+Arslan also directed the film Dealer, which follows the journey of Can (Tamer Yigit) as he strives to escape his criminal surroundings and provide a better life for his family.
+This film features brief appearances by underground rappers from Kool Savas’ former band M.O.R.
 (Masters of Rap).
+Arslan concluded his so-called Berlin trilogy in 2001 with Der schöne Tag (The Beautiful Day).

 The director finished his so-called Berlin trilogy in 2001 with Der schöne Tag (The beautiful Day).